nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 |_derivesFrom_|COULD|Sample|A source from which the sample is derived through processes.|

 ### Data

+Describes and points to a Data file, and maps to the [ISA-JSON Data](https://isa-specs.readthedocs.io/en/latest/isajson.html#data-schema-json)

 | Property | Required | Expected Type | Description |
 |----------|----------|---------------|-------------|